On the happiest day of his life, Heartland Boy heard this,

 Heartland Boy was momentarily stunned.
 Why she never warned Heartland Boy earlier?
 Did she just add a new chapter into her protocol of a Singaporean marriage?

-For they say that a happy wife is a happy life, Heartland Boy dutifully established a joint bank account and dumped all his savings into it.
+Honestly, should married couple have a joint bank account?
+Well, for they say that a happy wife is a happy life, Heartland Boy obediently set up a joint bank account and dumped all his savings into it.
 To be fair, Heartland Girl’s proposition does have its merits.
 It just needed some fine tuning and a huge adjustment of expectations.
-Indeed, it is important for married couple to have joint bank account.
+Indeed, it is important for married couple to have a joint bank account.

 1. A Joint Bank Account Promotes Communication

-2. A Joint Bank Account Gets The Household Expenses In Order
+2. A Shared Bank Account Gets The Household Expenses In Order

 Having a joint bank account immediately allows the couple to examine the overall finances in the family.
 Only when both adults in the household know exactly what is going in and coming out of the household financial account would there be a realistic chance of formulating a budget and sticking to it.
 It can be difficult as it forces two individuals to brutally expose their daily spending habits to each other.
 For instance, Heartland Girl would like to have her food and products to be organic.
 That was something that took a while for Heartland Boy to get used to.
 However, it was worth the adjustment.
 With the joint bank account in place, Heartland Boy would know immediately if money meant for the household has been siphoned off to buy Barbie Dolls!